Art Therapy for Anxiety (and other challenges, too!) with Erin Kirkpatrick, MA, ATR, LPC

 When an individual feels insecure or unsafe, they seek control over their environment.
 When they feel a loss of this needed control, those feelings of insecurity cause anxiety.

-If you’re interested in art therapy with Erin, you can schedule a free 15-minute phone consultation at the link below.
+If you’re interested in art therapy with Erin, you can schedule a free 15-minute phone consultation right here!
 You can let us know that you are especially interested in art therapy for your child!
 This call will also give us a chance to hear from you about what’s been going on, walk you through our session structure and figure out the best therapist to pair you with (Erin, or one of our other awesome therapists).

 Previous